Wolf Pack Wednesday: Student Life and Ministry

 Find Your Fit

 One of the best ways to enrich your collegiate years is to join clubs and organizations that fit your interests.
-With more than 120 student organizations on Loyola’s campus, you’ll find plenty of ways to get involved.
-Browse HowlConnect to explore organizations and events.
-Be on the lookout for a brand new transfer student organization!
-If you are seeking to meet other transfer students, as well as gain tools and resources to be successful at Loyola, consider joining.
-For more information about our new transfer student organization or other clubs, contact Dale Hall, Coordinator of Student Engagement.
+With more than 100 student organizations on Loyola’s campus, you’ll find plenty of ways to get involved.
+Browse HowlConnect or download the CORQ app to explore organizations and events.

 Loyola hosts 14 Greek organizations with rich traditions of brotherhood and sisterhood, philanthropy, service, and academia.
 Learn more about how to join Sorority and Fraternity life at Loyola.
 For future events for you to learn about our chapters, visit HowlConnect.
 Don’t forget to follow us on instagram: @loynogreeklife!

 Our commuter students have many ways to stay active on campus!
 Spaces and places like Satchmo’s and The Hub/SGA provide a space for recreation, student performances, gaming, and just taking a break.
 Commuter Assistants act as guides for commuter students to navigate campus life successfully, while the Commuter Student Association coordinates events like a weekly trivia night.